Jeffstr00/PyBer_Analysis/README.md

 ## Results

+To conduct the analysis, most of the work was done at a dataframe level (working with, combining, and manipulating them) rather than performing complicated mathematical work.
+Once the ride and city dataframes were merged using `pyber_data_df = pd.merge(ride_data_df, city_data_df, how="left", on=["city", "city"])`, all we had to do was extract the data and then perform very basic calculations.

 ![PyBer City Summary](https://github.com/Jeffstr00/PyBer_Analysis/blob/main/Resources/pyber_city_summary.png)

 When looking at the results (total rides/drivers/fares and average fares per ride/driver), a crystal clear pattern can be observed when the data broken down by city type.
 As population density increases (rural > suburban > urban), all of the totals rise accordingly even though the averages are inversely proportional to density and subsequently decrease.
 This makes sense intuitively: in urban areas, ride sharing is going to be much more common due to people not having their own vehicles, difficulty or expensive parking, and the obviously larger population.
 This is going to lead to a larger number of available drivers, which will in turn lower costs.
 In rural areas where the need for ride sharing is more seldom and sporadic, there is not going to be a need for as many drivers, so a lower supply will lead to higher average costs.